BOYARB/DOSWIF/README.md

 # DOSWIF
 # Network Attack Tool

-This is a simple Python tool designed for performing Distributed Denial of Service (DOS) attacks on a specific target device or an entire network.
-The tool uses UDP flooding to overwhelm the target by sending a large number of packets to it.
+It is a tool designed to perform Distributed Denial of Service(DOS) attacks on a specific target device or an entire network.
+The tool uses UDP flooding to flood the target by sending a large number of packets to it.

 ## Features:
 - **Attack a specific device**: Perform a DDoS attack on a specific target device by providing its IP and port.